schneutzi-81/schneutzi-81.github.io/docs/index.md

 ### Business Development Manager for Microsoft & Workplace
 > *from 01.05.2019 - 01.09.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

-* Being part of a teams for setting the the Microsoft Bussiness in Dimension Data Germany Ag Co.
+* Being part of a teams for setting the the Microsoft Bushiness in Dimension Data Germany Ag Co.
 KG
 * Being told by a colleague that he believes that he will work with Microsoft Technology because of me
-*
+* Winning an Innovation Award for an Conversational AI which is today part of my job description
+* learning about the value of a having a very good Business Plan

 ###  Solution Architect for Microsoft technologies
 > *from 01.06.2014 - 01.05.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>